Conveuropean logo

 Trieste Italy

-I visited Italy last Xmas having the opportunity to go for the first time to the eastern city of Trieste.
-Even if this place is very Italian when you walk around and observe the buildings, you are reminded constantly this region used to be part of the Austro-Hungarian Empire.
-It is also possible to find reminders of how once there was a considerable slavic population living in this area.
-Hhe Saint Spyridon Serbian Orthodox church is one of this reminders (1751 when Empress Maria Theresa allowed free practice of religion, prompting the migration of Orthodox serbs).
-Unfortunately it was a short day trip so I did't have to cross to Slovenia, so next time will try to visit the southern part of the former "free state of trieste"
+I visited Italy last Christmas having the opportunity to go for the first time to the eastern city of Trieste.
+Even if this place is very Italian when you walk around and observe the buildings, you are constantly reminded that this region used to be part of the Austro-Hungarian Empire.
+It is also possible to find reminders of how once there was a considerable Slavic population living in this area.
+The Saint Spyridon Serbian Orthodox church is one of these reminders (1751 when Empress Maria Theresa allowed free practice of religion, prompting the migration of Orthodox Serbs).
+Unfortunately, it was a short day trip, so I didn't have time to cross to Slovenia.
+Next time, I will try to visit the southern part of the former "Free State of Trieste."

 Xmas market in Basel

-I have to confess I love the Christmas markets in Germany and Switzerland because they gave me back the Xmas emotion and spirit I used to feel when I was a kid that were long gone.
-Last Friday we went to visit the market Basel located in Barfuesserplatz and on our way we found out that one of the places serving Gluehwein had on top of it one of the traditional Christmas Pyramids.
-As you can see in this picture this pyramid has the traditional shape with different motives in each one of the levels.
-I wasn't aware but this type of decoration has its roots in the Erzgebirge (Ore Mountains) region of Germany.
-Anyway I already had my first cup of mulled wine this xmas and I'm ready to party on today.
-If I don't post anything before the 24th, merry christmas to all of you!
+I have to confess I love the Christmas markets in Germany and Switzerland because they gave me back the Christmas emotion and spirit I used to feel when I was a kid that was long gone.
+Last Friday we went to visit the market in Basel, located in Barfuesserplatz, and on our way we found out that one of the places serving Glühwein had on top of it one of the traditional Christmas Pyramids.
+As you can see in this picture, this pyramid has the traditional shape with different motives in each one of the levels.
+I wasn't aware, but this type of decoration has its roots in the Erzgebirge (Ore Mountains) region of Germany.
+Anyway, I already had my first cup of mulled wine this Christmas, and I'm ready to party today.
+If I don't post anything before the 24th, Merry Christmas to all of you!

 Silhouette of the Badenweiler Castle.